mheirendt/GIS-VIEWER/README.md

 Measure - Use the ArcGIS measure widget to measure length, area and coordinates

-Printing - Create downloadable map files in multiple formats and sizes withcustomizeable text and title
+Printing - Create downloadable map files in multiple formats and sizes with customizeable text and title

 Legend - Check or uncheck map service layers to adjust visibility on the map.
 Slide opacity sliders to adjust transparency of operational and basemap layers.